-Argo is an international project with over 3,000 scientific floats drifting around the ocean.
+Argo is an international project with nearly 4,000 scientific floats drifting around the ocean.
 They measure currents, temperature and salinity of water to a depth of 2,000 m.
-The Argo project involves 23 countries, and New Zealand plays an important role.
+The Argo project involves more than 30 countries, and New Zealand plays an important role.
 NIWA (the National Institute of Water and Atmospheric Research) has deployed hundreds of Argo floats for other countries, and NIWA oceanographer Dr Phil Sutton uses the real-time data in his research.

 How Argo floats work